lamps-wg/csr-attestation/draft-ounsworth-csr-attestation.md

 {::boilerplate bcp14-tagged}

-This document re-uses the terms defined in RFC 9334 related to remote attestation.
+This document re-uses the terms defined in {{RFC9334}} related to remote attestation.
 Readers of this document are assumed to be familiar with the following terms: Evidence, Claim, Attestation Results (AR), Attester, Verifier, and Relying Party (RP).